- Our people

 Sue is an experienced advocate, appearing regularly in Committees and Employment Tribunals, in London and across the country.

-On a personal level, Sue enjoys spending time with her ex-professional footballer husband and her four children (who fortunately all take after her husband on the sporting front!).
+Outside of work, Sue enjoys spending time with her ex-professional footballer husband and her four children (who fortunately all take after her husband on the sporting front!).
 Sue enjoys watching professional sport, especially tennis and football, and (watching and doing) ballet.
-She also loves to travel around the USA and Europe.
-She also has a passion for interior design and loves vintage fashion.
+She also loves to travel around the USA and Europe and has a passion for interior design and vintage fashion.